fatihguzeldev/nudge/README.md

 ### adding new clients

-to add a new notification client:
+to add a new notification client (see telegram implementation as reference):

-1. create a new client class in `src/clients/`
+1. create a new client class in `src/clients/` (e.g., `src/clients/telegram/telegram.ts`)
 2. extend the `Client` abstract class
 3. implement the `sendMessage(message: Message)` method
-4. add the client to the `ClientType` enum
+4. add the client to the `ClientType` enum in `src/types/messages/common.ts`
-5. update the `NudgeManager.initializeClients()` method
+5. update the `NudgeManager.initializeClients()` method in `src/nudge/nudgeManager.ts`
-6. add configuration examples to the readme
+6. add configuration examples to `.env.example` and readme
+7. create an index file for exports (e.g., `src/clients/telegram/index.ts`)
+8. update `src/clients/index.ts` to export the new client

 ### reporting issues